Ownasaurus/bizhawk-co-op/README.md

 > - `OoT_R4AR3PKKPKF8UK7DSA_TestSeed_W2P1-comp.z64`
 > - `OoT_R4AR3PKKPKF8UK7DSA_TestSeed_W2P2-comp.z64`

+## Castlevania: Symphony of the Night Co-op

+When one person acquires a relic, all players get that same relic.
+Confirmed to work with vanilla and randomizer from https://sotn.io/.
+Tested on US version of the game.

 ## Setup
 There are two different methods to install.
 * Run the PowerShell script, Download it here: [bizhawk-co-op.ps1](https://github.com/TestRunnerSRL/bizhawk-co-op/releases).
 I suggest placing it wherever you want to install Bizhawk.
 To install it, right-click it and select "Run with PowerShell".
 This will download & install a fresh copy of BizHawk with all the required files in their correct locations.